 Today, VCU offers comprehensive undergraduate, master's, doctoral and professional programs and encompasses one of the largest academic health centers in the nation.
-With \$271.2 million in externally funded research awards for the 2016 fiscal year, VCU is one of only 28 public universities in the country with an academic medical center to be designated as a research university with very high research activity as well as a Community Engaged Institution, both by the Carnegie Foundation.
+With \$275 million in externally funded research awards for the 2017 fiscal year, VCU is one of only 28 public universities in the country with an academic medical center to be designated as a research university with very high research activity as well as a Community Engaged Institution, both by the Carnegie Foundation.
 Its centers and institutes of excellence support the university's research mission and involve faculty from multiple disciplines in the arts, public policy, biotechnology and health care discoveries.

-VCU enrolls more than 31,000 students in 220 degree and certificate programs in the arts, sciences and humanities.
-Fifty-two of the programs are unique in Virginia, many of them crossing the disciplines of VCU's 13 schools and one college.
-VCU has a full-time instructional faculty of more than 2,200 who are nationally and internationally recognized for excellence in the arts, business, education, engineering, the humanities, the life sciences, social work and all the health care professions.
+VCU enrolls more than 31,000 students in more than 200 degree and certificate programs in the arts, sciences and humanities.
+Thirtyeight of the programs are unique in Virginia, many of them crossing the disciplines of VCU's 13 schools and one college.
+VCU has a fulltime instructional faculty of more than 2,300 who are nationally and internationally recognized for excellence in the arts, business, education, engineering, the humanities, the life sciences, social work and all the health care professions.
 With more than 22,000 employees, VCU and the VCU Health System also have a significant impact on Central Virginia's economy.

-Building on the foundation of VCU's nationally ranked academic programs and academic medical center, research and scholarly productivity, and engagement with the communities it serves, the university's strategic plan, Quest for Distinction, launches a new vision for VCU: to elevate its stature and become the nation's top urban, public research university.
-This focused plan capitalizes on the outstanding assets of the VCU experience and truly distinguishes VCU as a major research university committed to academic quality and student success at all levels.
+Building on the foundation of VCU's nationally ranked academic programs and academic medical center, research and scholarly productivity, and engagement with the communities it serves, the university's recently completed strategic plan, Quest for Distinction (2012-2018), launched a new vision for VCU: to elevate its stature and become the nation's top urban, public research university.
+This focused plan capitalized on the outstanding assets of the VCU experience and truly distinguished VCU as a major research university committed to academic quality and student success at all levels.

-Quest for Distinction also embodies VCU's commitment to human health through the VCU Medical Center, which includes the university's health sciences schools and offers state-of-the-art care in more than 200 specialty areas, many of national and international note, including organ transplantation, head and spinal cord trauma, burn healing and cancer treatment.
+Quest for Distinction also embodied VCU's commitment to human health through the VCU Medical Center, which includes the university's health sciences schools and offers state-of-the-art care in more than 200 specialty areas, many of national and international note, including organ transplantation, head and spinal cord trauma, burn healing and cancer treatment.
+A new strategic plan, Quest 2025:Together We Transform, will launch in the fall.